jeffersonmourak/pyTerm/readme.md

 ## What's PyTerm ##

-PyTerm is a terminal client for linux, that show highlights on the availables commands of your computer
+PyTerm is a Python-based terminal client for Linux that highlights the available commands of your computer.

 #Installation

-To install, you just need run this on terminal.
+To install, all you need to do is, run the following commands in your terminal:

 ```Shell
 $ git clone https://github.com/jeffersonmourak/pyTerm.git
 $ cd pyTerm/
 ```

-and done, just go to the Usage topic to see how to use this :)
+and that's it, now, just go to the Usage topic to see how to use this. :)

 #Usage

-So, how this project is just beginning, you just can run the terminal commands and those aliases.
+So, this project is just beginning, you can run the basic terminal commands and those aliases.

-To run the commands, you just need to run this command.
+To use PyTerm, you need to run the following in your terminal.

 ```Shell
 $ python terminal.py